Trams in Padua: History

+On 10 June 2019 a convoy on the SIR 1 line derailed, entering the opposite lane in a mixed-traffic section and ending its run in a ditch.

-In addition to the existing line (SIR 1), two more are under construction: SIR 2 from the eastern suburb of Rubano to the western suburb of Vigonza through the city center, and SIR 3 to southern suburb of Voltabarozzo.
+In addition to the existing line (SIR 1), two more are under construction: SIR 2 from the western suburb of Rubano to the eastern suburb of Vigonza through the city center, and SIR 3 to southern suburb of Voltabarozzo.
+In 2022 the works for the SIR 3 line were awarded, while construction began on 22 March 2023.